cjus/godir/README.md

 Godir is a fuzzy directory navigation tool that allows you to quickly navigate to directories based on a pattern.

-Very early in my career, I built a command line utility in C that required me to navigate to directories based on a pattern.
+Very early in my career, I built a command line utility in C called `gd` - go directory that required me to navigate to directories based on a pattern.
 I've been missing that little tool ever since.
 So I rebuilt the tool in Rust.

 ## Installation

-To ensure godir can change the current shell directory, add a shell function.
+To ensure `godir` can change the current shell directory, add a shell function.
 Modify your shell’s configuration file (~/.bashrc, ~/.zshrc, etc.):

 ```sh
 godir() {